Forgot Password

 Lessons Applied

 The sad destiny of Sergei and Francys has enabled greater security in Everest expeditions.
-Contemporary expeditions are assisted with better weather forecasting, better communication equipment, and better security devices that might have altered their destiny.
+Contemporary expeditions are assisted by improved weather forecasting, communication equipment, and security devices that might have altered their destiny.

-Mountain climbing expeditions nowadays are more inclined towards protection, timing, and descent when the risk becomes too imminent.
+Nowadays, mountain expeditions are more focused on protection, timing, and descent when the risk becomes imminent.
 Whatever they have realized by experience has helped them in saving lives in future ascents.

 Technology and Safety